Bicycling

 I really liked the Multiple Sclerosis (MS) bike tour so much that in May of 1992 I did it a second time.
 Learning lessons from the first time, I did considerably more practice rides the month before and was more prepared for it.

-I did the Bike Virginia tour again in 1993 which was
+In June of '92 I did the Bike Virginia tour which was five days and 300 miles.

 It was a strenuous ride with all the hills, I was glad I had my new bike.
 After lunch, we had a glorious seven mile downhill ride finishing the tour at the town of Floyd.